datahub-project/datahub/datahub-gms-graphql-api/README.md

 ## Pre-requisites
 * You need to have [JDK8](https://www.oracle.com/java/technologies/jdk8-downloads.html)
-installed on your machine to be able to build `Metadata GraphQL API`.
+installed on your machine to be able to build `Datahub GMS GraphQL API`.

 ## Build
 To build `Datahub GMS GraphQL API`